evolvingstuff/vdw2/content/posts/50-ng-level-of-vitamin-d-proven-to-fight-many-diseases-whittle.md

 │   ├── TextNode
 │   │   full_match: `, intense exercise, `
 │   │   inner_content: `, intense exercise, `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement) |Butyrate))` │   │   inner_content: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement) |Butyrate` │   │   page: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement) |Butyrate` │   │   children:
+│   │   full_match: `((14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement) |Butyrate))` │   │   inner_content: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate`
+│   │   page: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)` │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement) |Butyrate`
+│   │   │   full_match: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate`
-│   │   │   inner_content: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement) |Butyrate`
+│   │   │   inner_content: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate`
 │   ├── TextNode
 │   │   full_match: ` `
 │   │   inner_content: ` `